t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 ### Conversion

-GET is cachable, good for static information such as look-up tables POST if the payload is large or binary, also good for time-dependent information
+GET is cachable, good for static information such as look-up tables.

-### Text-to-Speech Example
+POST if the payload is large or binary, also good for time-dependent information.

-### Speech-to-Text Example
+TBD: examples.

 ### Events as State